gbmhunter/eng-calcs-js/README.rst

 ========= ========== ============================================================================================================
 Version   Date       Comment
 ========= ========== ============================================================================================================
-v3.13.0.0 2013/11/22 Multiple calculators can now run in the same page, using the ``cc.registerCalc()`` API call.
+v3.13.1.0 2013/11/22 Removed the unneeded 'AppViewModel' objects, which meant that the ``data-bid with`` statement in the php files was also unneeded. v3.13.0.0 2013/11/22 Multiple calculators can now run in the same page, using the ``cc.registerCalc()`` API call.
 Closes #42. v3.12.0.0 2013/11/21 Converted standard-resistance-calculator to candy-calc framework. v3.11.1.0 2013/11/20 Modified bindings in LT3745 calculator so that variables update on 'key down' rather than 'change', which makes the UI more responsive and 'live'.